AldieNightStar/goparser/README.md

 // Pulls *Result one by one until `nil`
-// Second return param is position - Symbol position for {
+// Second return param is position - Symbol position
+// Postion can be used via Util_... functions to get line number at column number if needed for {
 	result, position := iter()
 	if result == nil {